U.S. Government Bonds Strengthen Ahead of France Vote

 Continue Reading Below

+U.S. government bond prices gained ground Friday following a two-day slide as some investors sought comfort in haven assets ahead of Sunday's presidential voting in France.

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.225%, according to Tradeweb, compared with 2.239% Thursday.
+The yield on the benchmark 10-year Treasury note settled at 2.234%, compared with 2.239% Thursday.
 Yields fall as bond prices rise.

+The yield had fallen to 2.209% earlier Friday, near a five-month low set on Tuesday.

-The mild move in the bond market suggests many investors are sitting tight without a high level of anxiety.
-U.S. stocks were little changed.
-Government bond yields in France rose slightly after a recent decline.
-The yield on the 10-year government bond yield in France was 0.875%, compared with 0.857% Thursday.
+The bond market's mild price gains suggest there isn't a high level of anxiety.
+The Dow Jones Industrial Average was little changed while government bond yields in France rose slightly after sliding earlier this week.

-The first round of the elections is due Sunday.
-If no candidate wins an outright majority, a runoff between the two candidates having the most votes will be up in early May.

 Continue Reading Below